 Zone 9 covers areas with average minimum temperatures ranging from 20°F to 30°F. This includes parts of Arizona, New Mexico, Texas, Oklahoma, Arkansas, northern Mississippi and Georgia, Tennessee, North Carolina, Virginia and Maryland.

-Zone 10 comprises areas with rare frost or freezing temperatures, averaging from 30°F to 40°F minimum.
+Zone 10: The gardening zone comprises of areas with rare frost or freezing temperatures, averaging from 30°F to 40°F minimum.
 This includes parts of California, Arizona, New Mexico, Texas and Florida.

-Zone 11 covers areas with average minimum temperatures ranging from 40°F to 50°F. This includes parts of Hawaii.
+Zone 11: This zone covers areas with average minimum temperatures ranging from 40°F to 50°F. This includes parts of Hawaii.

 Zone 12: Tropical regions where the average minimum temperatures range from 50°-60° Fahrenheit, covering Hawaii, Puerto Rico, and the US Virgin Islands.